skvadrik/aleph_null.gen/posts/re2c/2014-12-10-re2c_input_model.rst

 RE2C test collection has 608 tests.
 For 290 of them RE2C generates different code
-(others either check various RE2C errors or don't use complex statements).
+(others either check various error messages or don't use complex statements).
 Out of these 290, not all are valid C/C++ programs.

 I'll process each pair of different files as follows: C/C++ compiler ---> objdump ---> diff (see this `bash script <>`_ for details).
-I will use small examples (cut from real programs) and `meld <>`_ to browse the difference.
+I will use small examples (cut from real programs) and `meld <http://meldmerge.org/>`_ to browse the difference.

 gcc
 ===